1 in 6 WWCC (Working With Children Card) also known as Blue Card holders have a criminal record!

 As a leader in delivering national security clearances to the Commonwealth, we can provide you a comprehensive background screening regime that can enhance your organisation’s existing security standards in order to meet community expectations without altering the WWCC process.
 It’s called Cleard.life.

-Cleard.life is a risk mitigation qualification that vets your candidates and has the effect of greatly exceeding the WWCC background screening process because we use the Attorney General’s standards and guidelines for personnel security and use the same vetting officers as the official security clearances.
-With over 350,000 APS staff and Contractors holding a national security clearance (at varying levels), the AG’s standards are robust and delve into mental health, financial, drug use, personal conduct, illegal conduct, criminal associations — not just narrowly focussed red flags.
+Cleard.life is a risk mitigation solution that vets your candidates and has the effect of greatly exceeding the WWCC background screening process because it uses the Attorney General’s standards and guidelines for personnel security and use the same vetting officers as the official security clearances.
+With over 350,000 APS staff and contractors holding a national security clearance (at varying levels), the AG’s standards are robust and delve into mental health, financial, drug use, personal conduct, illegal conduct, criminal associations — not just narrowly focussed red flags (eg. sexual convictions).

 Organisation Decision Maker:

-As a screening body, we believe that the Cleard.life background screening qualification will meet your requirements for appropriate employment standards.
-If your organisation works with children on a regular basis, you need to revisit their security standards.
+As a screening body, we believe that the Cleard.life background screening will meet your requirements for appropriate employment standards.
+If your organisation works with children on a regular basis, you need to revisit their security standards in light of the Royal Commission observations:

 If your organisation relies predominately on the background screening check done by the WWCC, then today is the day to revisit your standards and employment standards.
-If you want more than a WWCC (Blue Card) background screening service, which won’t cost the earth, then get in touch with us.
+If you want more than a WWCC (Blue Card) background screening service, which won’t cost the earth, then get in touch with us – or start your vetting today – for FREE – here.

 - Reputation Matters in Membership Organisations.
 What you can do to improve it.
 Read more here